2018 Hawaii false missile alert: The alert

 The alert was sent at 8:08 a.m.
 Hawaii–Aleutian Standard Time.
 People in Hawaii reported seeing the alert on their smartphones.
 Many screenshots of the push alert were shared on social media platforms, such as Twitter.
 The alert read, in all capital letters:

 BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL.

 Local television broadcasts, including a college basketball game between Florida and Ole Miss being shown on CBS affiliate KGMB and a Premier League match between Tottenham Hotspur and Everton on NBC affiliate KHNL, were also interrupted by a similar alert message, broadcast as a Civil Danger Warning.
 The alert message on television broadcasts took the form of both an audio message and a scrolling banner.
 It stated in part:

 The U.S. Pacific Command has detected a missile threat to Hawaii.
 A missile may impact on land or sea within minutes.
 THIS IS NOT A DRILL.
 If you are indoors, stay indoors.
 If you are outdoors, seek immediate shelter in a building.
 Remain indoors well away from windows.
 If you are driving, pull safely to the side of the road and seek shelter in a building or lay on the floor.
 We will announce when the threat has ended.
 THIS IS NOT A DRILL.
 Take immediate action measures.

-An alert message also interrupted radio broadcasts in the state.
+The alert message also interrupted radio broadcasts in the state.
 In Lihue, a resident reported hearing a message on the radio advising of "an incoming missile warning for the islands of Kauai and Hawaii".

 Culpability for the false alert was attributed to an employee at the Hawaii Emergency Management Agency, who officials said was a 10-year agency veteran who had previously exhibited behavior that had troubled coworkers, according to The Washington Post.
 Vern Miyagi, then-administrator of HI-EMA, said the alert had been inadvertently triggered by the employee as he was working at the Diamond Head Crater headquarters during a shift change.
 During the shift change, a supervisor ran an unscheduled drill in which he contacted emergency management workers in the guise of an officer from U.S. Pacific Command, according to state officials.
 The supervisor deviated from the script, officials said, erroneously stating at one point, "This is not a drill", although he reportedly did state before and after the message, "Exercise, exercise, exercise", agency code to indicate a test rather than an actual emergency.